Running a Client

 :

-get tasks -l mobile
+tasks query -l mobile

 It is easy to download an artifact of a task by providing its UUID.
-But you also have to specify the the output type you want.
+But you also have to specify the output type you want.

 There are three types of output: result